dankelley/whalestrike/README.md

 of Ship Strikes on Whales Using Simple Biophysical Models.”
 Marine Mammal Science, October 12, 2020, mms.12745. (https://doi.org/10.1111/mms.12745).

+## Installation

+The package is not yet available on CRAN, and must be installed from source, e.g. by typing the following in an R session.

+    remotes::install_github("dankelley/whalestrike", ref="main")

 ## Using function calls